 Millennials and Generation Z: challenges and future perspectives for international tourism

-The latest issue of our Journal of Tourism Futures examines the future through generational lenses.
+One of the issues of our top-ranked Journal of Tourism Futures examined the future through generational lenses.
 The generational shift represents a major force that will shape the future of tourism.
 More specifically, this special issue concentrates upon the relationship between the Millennial Generation, Gen Z members and Tourism.
 These generations represent a clear break with the past in many ways.

 Who are millennials?